greim/motel/readme.md

   /*
    * Somewhere in the DOM, one or more elements
-   * have appeared which have declared dependencies
+   * have appeared which depend on "users/:id".
-   * on "users/:id".
    *
    * Perform data-fetching.
 Set up a websocket or
    * a poller.
 Call your GraphQL service.
 Etc.